Axion Mixing in the String Axiverse: Axion mass mixing in the string axiverse

-Furthermore, in conjunction with our previous discussions, it is crucial to highlight a significant aspect regarding the transition of axion energy density: \begin{itemize} {\it \item The energy transfer ultimately takes place solely between the two axions that possess the closest masses. } \end{itemize} In the context of the $1+N$ mixing scenario, we observe the transfer processes: first, the transfer from the QCD axion $a_0$ to the ALP $A_1$; second, the transfer from $A_1$ to $a_0$, and subsequently from $a_0$ to the ALP $A_2$; third, the transfer from $A_2$ to $a_0$, and subsequently from $a_0$ to $A_3$; $\cdots$; and finally, the transfer from $A_N$ to the QCD axion.
-This is an extension of the $1+2$ mixing scenario presented in section~\ref{sec_axion_mass_mixing_1+2_isotropic} and differs from the $1+1$ mixing scenario discussed in section~\ref{sec_axion_mass_mixing_1+1}.
-However, the discussion in section~\ref{sec_axion_mass_mixing_1+1} aligns with our conclusion here, which is that axion energy density transfer only occurs between the two axions with the closest masses.
+Furthermore, building upon our previous discussions, it is crucial to highlight a significant aspect regarding the transfer of axion energy density: \begin{itemize} {\it \item The energy transfer ultimately takes place solely between the two axions that possess the closest masses. } \end{itemize} In the context of the $1+N$ mixing scenario, we observe the transfer processes: first, the transfer from the QCD axion $a_0$ to the ALP $A_1$; second, the transfer from $A_1$ to $a_0$, and subsequently from $a_0$ to the ALP $A_2$; third, the transfer from $A_2$ to $a_0$, and subsequently from $a_0$ to $A_3$; $\cdots$; and finally, the transfer from $A_N$ to the QCD axion.
+This represents an extension of the $1+2$ mixing scenario presented in section~\ref{sec_axion_mass_mixing_1+2_isotropic} and differs from the $1+1$ mixing scenario discussed in section~\ref{sec_axion_mass_mixing_1+1}.
+However, the conclusion drawn in section~\ref{sec_axion_mass_mixing_1+1} aligns with our current findings: axion energy transfer occurs exclusively between the two axions with the closest masses.